CSBM-Lab/SPROTify/README.md

 - If users have their own installation of [s4pred](https://github.com/psipred/s4pred), please ensure that the **weights** folder exists in the [s4pred](https://github.com/psipred/s4pred) directory.
-Users can simply append the parameter `--s4pred-path` to the command when running it.

 3. SPROTify requires a modified version of [s4pred](https://github.com/psipred/s4pred).
 After cloning the original repository, copy the patched files from `tools/` to overwrite the originals.